24 Hr Crisis Line

 Not at Our VOICE.
 We understand that trauma can mobilize protective responses in the body, heart, and brain, some of which can qualify an individual for a mental health diagnosis.
 However, at Our VOICE we don’t pathologize a survivor for their response to crimes that happened to them.
 We focus, instead, on supporting survivors in their healing from trauma, not on treating a diagnosis.

-No, but we can refer out to someone who can assess clients to see if they do qualify for a diagnosis.
+With this being said, we can refer out to someone who can assess clients to see if they do qualify for a diagnosis.
 Some survivors need or want a diagnosis for documentation purposes.
 For example, someone seeking to have their pet designated an “emotional support animal” would need to have a mental health practitioner provide a diagnosis, assess the animal, and write up a treatment plan that testifies to the role that animal plays in the treatment of the diagnosis.
 Some survivors need a diagnosis to help clarify and pay for treatment.
 For example, a survivor who is experiencing extreme disruptions to daily living may need a treatment plan tailored to their specific diagnosis.
 Insurance will only pay for therapy that is targeted at treating a specific diagnosis.

 Do you offer groups?

 There are facilitative factors in groups that go beyond what individual therapy can offer.
 Many survivors find healing in knowing that they are not alone, in connecting with other survivors, seeing hope in those who are further along the healing journey, and offering hope to others in turn.
 Depending on therapist capacity and client interest, Our VOICE therapists offer a variety of different groups (not all groups are offered at all times).
 In the past, we have offered process (talking) groups, psychoeducational groups, visual arts groups, music therapy groups, and DBT groups.
 We have offered groups in Spanish and English, and groups based on age, gender, or type of trauma.
-Some groups are open, some are closed, and we have even offered retreats!

 I am under age 18.
 Can I get therapy without telling my parents?